Patricia Mayr-Achleitner

 Patricia Mayr-Achleitner (née Mayr; born 8 November 1986) is a retired Austrian tennis player.

 Mayr-Achleitner won 17 singles titles and seven doubles titles on the ITF Women's Circuit in her career.
 On 4 May 2009, she reached her best singles ranking of world No. 70.
 On 29 September 2014, she peaked at No. 117 in the doubles rankings.

 Playing for Austria in Fed Cup competitions, Mayr-Achleitner has a win–loss record of 14–15.

 On 4 December 2010, she married her coach Michael Achleitner.

 On 22 July 2015, after failing at the 2015 Gastein Ladies, Mayr-Achleitner announced that the 2015 Linz Open would be her last tournament, stating chronic back pain as the reason for her retirement from professional tennis.

+Career

+Early years and breakthrough (2005–2009)

+Mayr began her professional career on the ITF circuit, winning her first two titles in 2005 in Volos, Greece and Benicarló, Spain.
+In 2009; at the Australian Open, she successfully qualified for the main draw and defeated Julia Schruff to reach the second round of a Grand Slam for the first time.
+Later that year at Wimbledon, she defeated British No. 1 Anne Keothavong in the first round.